Diagnosing Sleep Apnea in Children

 Your doctor may recommend an overnight sleep study, or polysomnogram, at NYU Langone’s sleep lab to confirm a diagnosis of sleep apnea.

-A sleep study is often recommended for children who have Down syndrome or other genetic conditions that are commonly associated with sleep apnea.
+A sleep study is often recommended for children who have Down syndrome or other genetic conditions that are associated with sleep apnea.
 Sleep studies are also helpful in diagnosing sleep apnea in children who have symptoms that do not have an obvious cause, such as enlarged tonsils or adenoid tissue.

 During the study, specialists use tape or other adhesives to attach sensors to your child’s head, face, legs, and body.
 These allow technicians to monitor your child’s brain waves, leg movements, eye movements, snoring, and oxygen and carbon dioxide levels during sleep.
-Attaching the sensors is a painless process and is usually done about an hour before your child’s regular bedtime.
+Attaching the sensors is painless and is usually done about an hour before your child’s regular bedtime.

 To help your child feel comfortable falling asleep in the sleep lab, our doctors may encourage you or another family member to stay with your child in a separate bed or on a couch.

 After your child falls asleep, the sensors provide information about sleeping patterns and the quality of your child’s sleep.
 They can also detect breathing problems.
-An audio and video recording is made while your child sleeps that reveals snoring, uncontrolled body movements, or sleepwalking.
+An audio and video recording made while your child sleeps reveals snoring, uncontrolled body movements, or sleepwalking.

 Results of the sleep study are interpreted by experienced specialists at the Pediatric Sleep Disorders Program at Hassenfeld Children’s Hospital.
-Doctors determine the severity of your child’s sleep apnea based on the average number of breathing disturbances per hour of sleep.
+Doctors there determine the severity of your child’s sleep apnea based on the average number of breathing disturbances per hour of sleep.

 If the study confirms that your child has sleep apnea, the sleep specialist may refer you and your child to an otolaryngologist to evaluate the possible cause.